 - Personal Statement The applicant must provide a personal statement which demonstrates what the applicant is passionate about, and why this particular program the applicant is applying to is important to them.
 What does the applicant hope to accomplish during the program and expect to gain from this program’s instructional experience?
 (500 words or less).

 - Sample of your work:

 - Visual Arts & Design: The applicant must submit between eight to twelve jpeg images that characterize the applicant’s work.

 - Media Arts: The applicant must submit between eight to twelve jpeg images or post up to three samples, no longer than three minutes each that characterize the applicant’s work.

 - Literary Arts: The applicant must submit up to three writing samples limited to one page each that characterize the applicant’s work.

 - Plagiarism is defined, but not limited to, submitting work done by another person or failing to cite another person’s ideas; failing to properly place quotation marks on borrowed sentences or phrases and not appropriately documenting notes and bibliographic references.

 How are the scholarship applications evaluated?

 Applications are reviewed by a panel of judges who are practicing artists and/or arts educators whose professional expertise ranges across the spectrum of fields for which scholarships are awarded.
 The judges are independent of the Anthony Quinn Foundation’s board and staff and operate under a strict conflict of interest policy and the anti-discrimination clause.

 If selected for a scholarship, will the recipient receive the full amount requested?

 Not necessarily.
 Based on the requested amount and the overall cost of the program, the Anthony Quinn Foundation may award full or partial funding up to $3000.

-Are the funds sent directly to the student?
+Are the funds sent directly to the recipient?

 No. Funds awarded are sent directly to the arts education program of choice, not to the recipient.

 How much is awarded per recipient?